University campus in North Carolina

 Taylor combines technical expertise in computer science with a deep understanding of human behavior and learning.
 His dual background drives Hakia's mission: leveraging technology to build authoritative educational resources that help people make better decisions about their academic and career paths.

-Key Distinction: The program uniquely combines traditional IT skills with emerging technologies like artificial intelligence and cloud computing, while offering extensive industry certifications including CISCO and CompTIA pathways.
+Why it stands out.
+The program uniquely combines traditional IT skills with emerging technologies like artificial intelligence and cloud computing, while offering extensive industry certifications including CISCO and CompTIA pathways.

-Hakia Insight: Davidson-Davie's $64,930 median salary suggests the program's cloud and AI emphasis may be ahead of regional employer demand, but for students willing to relocate to growth markets, early specialization in these emerging fields creates first-mover advantage.
+Hakia insight.
+Davidson-Davie's $64,930 median salary suggests the program's cloud and AI emphasis may be ahead of regional employer demand, but for students willing to relocate to growth markets, early specialization in these emerging fields creates first-mover advantage.

 At the associate's level, davidson-Davie Community College's Information Technology program offers comprehensive training across multiple specializations including Cloud and Artificial Intelligence Technology, Digital Media Production, and Networking and Cyber Security.
 The curriculum prepares graduates for employment as designers, testers, support technicians, system administrators, developers, or programmers who use computer software and hardware to design, process, implement and manage information systems.
 The program features flexible delivery with in-person and hybrid format options, taking 2 years to complete with 66 credit hours.
 Students can pursue various concentrations through A.A.S. degrees, diplomas, and certificates, including specialized tracks in animation, graphic design, photography, CISCO networking, CompTIA A+ prep, and artificial intelligence fundamentals.
 The program also offers High School Career and College Promise options for early college students.